-While SCO can be subsumed under reconstruction for Principle C, WCO effects require some condition that the binder crossed by movement c-commands the variable in the base position (see e.g. Koopman & Sportiche 1982; Safir 1984; Lasnik & Stowell 1991).
-The existence of WCO with resumption in Asante Twi follows from the idea that the resumptive pronoun behaves like a traces of the wh-movement in (66).
-In fact, this is what is reported for Vata by Koopman & Sportiche (1982), where resumptives behave like traces in triggering WCO effects (68).
+The existence of WCO with resumption in Asante Twi provides evidence that the resumptive pronoun behaves like the a trace of the $\overline{A}$ -movement in (63).
+In fact, this is what is reported for Vata by Koopman & Sportiche (1982), where resumptives behave like traces in triggering WCO effects (65).